Guidance for companies.

 Directive 2006/43/EC on Statutory Audits of Annual and Consolidated Accounts

-The EU Audit Directive is implemented in relation to companies through Parts 16 and 42 of the Companies Act 2006, as amended by the Statutory Auditors and Third Country Auditors Regulations (SATCAR) and other related regulations.
-Most aspects of this amended regulatory framework are applicable to company reporting periods beginning on or after 6 April 2008.
+The EU Audit Directive is implemented in relation to companies through Parts 16 and 42 of the Companies Act 2006, as amended by the Statutory Auditors and Third Country Auditors Regulations 2007 (SI 2007/3494).

 Other regulations implementing the Audit Directive have been made by other government and regulatory bodies, including:

-- the Professional Oversight Board of the Financial Reporting Council (POB) has made regulations, which commenced on 6 April 2008 as part of the implementation of the Companies Act - these regulations on transparency reports, the register of auditors and examination requirements also implement parts of the Audit Directive
+- the Professional Oversight Board of the Financial Reporting Council (POB) has made regulations as part of the implementation of the Companies Act - these regulations on transparency reports, the register of auditors and examination requirements also implement parts of the Audit Directive

 Further information about the Directive is available on the European Commission website.

 For more information on the implementation of Articles 45, 46 and 47 of the Audit Directive, see the section below on Relations with third countries.
-This includes information on recent Commission Decisions issued under Articles 46 and 47 of the Audit Directive, and on publication of draft regulations for comment by the Department for Business, Innovation and Skills (BIS).
+This includes information on recent Commission Decisions issued under Articles 46 and 47 of the Audit Directive.

 Disclosure of non-audit services provided to large companies by their auditors

-BIS has now replaced Schedule 2 to the Companies (Disclosure of Auditor Remuneration and Liability Limitation Agreements) Regulations 2008 to provide a new classification of non-audit services to large companies, intended to improve insight into the potential questions around the auditor’s independence and link more clearly to the classification of non-audit services under Article 49 of the Audit Directive.
+The Companies (Disclosure of Auditor Remuneration and Liability Limitation Agreements) (Amendment) Regulations 2011 (SI 2011/2198) provide a new classification of non-audit services to large companies, intended to clear up the potential questions around the auditor’s independence and link more clearly to the classification of non-audit services under Article 49 of the Audit Directive.

-The changes are in line with recent changes to the Auditing Practices Board’s (APB’s) Ethical Standards for Auditors which set out the principles to be followed by auditors in order to maintain their independence.
-The APB completed a review of the Ethical Standards on 17 December 2010.
+The changes are in line with changes to the Financial Reporting Council’s Ethical Standards for Auditors which set out the principles to be followed by auditors in order to maintain their independence.

 The draft regulations below were published for comment for a period beginning on Thursday 7 April 2011 and ending on Thursday 30 June 2011.
 BIS has published a report of the comments made on the draft regulations explaining the changes that have been made in response to comments received.